Approximating linear response by nonintrusive shadowing algorithms: Preparations

 To efficiently compute shadowing directions, we first notice that the seemingly complicated formula in equation~\eqref{e:shadowing_diffeo} can be equivalently characterized by:

-\begin{lemma} For a fixed trajectory, the shadowing direction is the only inhomogeneous tangent solution that is bounded for all time. \end{lemma}
+\begin{lemma} For any trajectory on the attractor, the shadowing direction is the only inhomogeneous tangent solution that is bounded for all time. \end{lemma}

-The non-intrusive least-squares shadowing (NILSS) recovers above characterization by a constrained minimization.
+The nonintrusive shadowing algorithm recovers above characterization by a constrained minimization.
 The boundedness property is mimicked by minimizing the $l^2$ norm of $v$.
 The fact that $v$ is an inhomogeneous tangent solution is recovered by the representation as the sum of a particular inhomogeneous and several homogeneous tangent solutions.
-More specifically, the NILSS problem solves
+More specifically, the nonintrusive shadowing algorithm solves

-where $|\cdot|$ is the vector norm, $K$ is the trajectory length; $v'$ is an inhomogeneous tangent solution solved from any initial conditions, for example zero initial conditions; $\{w_j\}_{j=1}^{m}$ are $m$ homogeneous tangent solutions with random initial conditions \cite{Ni_NILSS_JCP,Ni_fdNILSS}.
+where $|\cdot|$ is the vector 2-norm, $K$ is the trajectory length; $v'$ is an inhomogeneous tangent solution of any initial condition, for example zero initial conditions; $\{w_j\}_{j=1}^{m}$ are $m$ homogeneous tangent solutions with random initial conditions \cite{Ni_NILSS_JCP,Ni_fdNILSS}.

-NILSS does not search the entire space of inhomogeneous solutions, which is $M$-dimensional.
-Rather, the feasible set of NILSS is reduced to a subspace of dimension $m$.
+Nonintrusive shadowing does not search the entire space of inhomogeneous solutions, which is $M$-dimensional.
+Rather, the feasible set is reduced to a subspace of dimension $m$.
 Such a reduced feasible set is still enough for us to find a bounded solution: since $v'$ is solved by pushing-forward in time, the only cause for its exponential growth is the unstable component.
 This unstable component can be removed by a linear combination of $w_j$'s, which also approximates the unstable subspace after pushing-forward for some time.
-Section~\ref{s:NIS} quantitatively shows that this reduction causes no additional error.
+Section~\ref{s:NIS} quantitatively shows that this reduction of the feasible set causes no additional error.